contrarybaton60/mint-themes-vanessa/README.md

 ![image](https://github.com/user-attachments/assets/e21b4ba8-df28-45d5-a3a4-3f84e59a0659)

-## If you're using a light theme (Mint-Y, Mint-Y-Blue, etc) add these lines for corner bar and separator applets to appear:
+## If you're using a light theme (Mint-Y, Mint-Y-Blue, etc) add these lines for corner bar and separator applets to appear properly:

 ### Corner Bar:
 ```